-One of the most innovative ideas in urban transit to hit the streets in quite a while has found its way to Baltimore.
-Zipcar affords city residents the option of living without a car by providing short term car rentals to folks who may only need get out of town occasionally or to those who need a car every now and then to run errands that might prove too cumbersome for mass transit.
-Zipcar lots are located strategically around the city for easy access.
-Just go to the website, sign up for a membership, and you’ll be on your way.
+Zipcar affords city residents the option of living without a car.
+Hop in a Zipcar to get out of town occasionally or to run errands that prove too cumbersome for mass transit.
+Zipcar parking spaces are located strategically around the city for easy access.
+Visit Zipcar’s website, sign up for a membership, and you’ll be on your way.

-Uber is the easy way to ride in style.
-Download the app to your smart phone, request a ride from anywhere in the city, and within minutes your professional driver will pull up in a sleek black towncar and take you where you need to go.
-The fee is charged directly to your credit card via the phone app.
-You can even split the fare with another Uber rider right in the app !
+Car sharing is the easy way to ride in style.
+Download the Uber or Lyft apps to your smartphone, request a ride from anywhere in the city, and within minutes your driver will take you where you need to go.
+A fee is charged directly to your credit card.
+You can even split the fare with another rider right in the app!

-Baltimoreans are pretty serious about bicycling and is never more evident than at the Baltimore Bike Party.
-The monthly event draws thousands of avid cyclists who gather en masse and take over city streets for two or three hours.
+Baltimoreans are pretty serious about cycling and it is never more evident than at the Baltimore Bike Party.
+This monthly event draws thousands of cyclists who gather en masse and take over the city streets.

-You can find out more about the Bike Party and other aspects of Baltimore bike culture by visiting bikemore.net.
-Bikemore is our local bike advocacy organization.
-They provide information about events, trails and bike paths, safety, and other topics pertinent to anyone biking in and around Baltimore.
+You can find out more about Bike Party and other aspects of Baltimore bike culture by connecting with Bikemore, Baltimore’s local bike advocacy organization.
+Bikemore provides information on events, trails and bike paths, safety, and other topics pertinent to city cyclists.

 Some city neighborhoods require parking permits.
-Parking decals are distributed through individual neighborhood organizations or at the Parking Authority.
-To find out more about Residential Parking Permits and see of map of residential permit areas, visit the City of Baltimore Parking Authority.
+Parking decals are distributed through neighborhood associations or the Parking Authority.
+To find out more about residential parking permits and to see of map of residential permit areas, visit the Parking Authority of Baltimore City.

 Have more questions about transportation and parking in Baltimore?